AppertaFoundation/openeyes/sass/new/styleguide.md

 ## Conventions

+Conventions allow for code readability and maintainability.
+You must follow the following conventions if you want to make changes to the stylesheet.

 * When in doubt, follow the conventions you see used in the foundation files.
 * 4 spaces for indentation.
 * Components should be decoupled from each other.
+* Never use inline styles, this is a slippery slope and must be avoided.
+* Never use `!important`, this is a slippery slope and must be avoided.
 * Never use ID's for styling.
-* Separate rules with new lines.
+* Separate rules with new lines, eg:

+        .grid {
+            margin: 10em;
+            padding: 1em;
+        }

-* Lower-case classnames, words separated by a hyphen. (eg .button-dropdown).
+* Lower-case classnames, words separated by a hyphen. (eg `.button-dropdown`).
+* Always suffix the class name with variations.
+For example, if you are creating a .box class with a 'content' variation, the naming convention would be:
+  `.box-content` instead of `.content-box`
+* Always use semantic and descriptive classnames that describe the content, NOT the style.
+  (eg, `.button-primary`, not `.button-blue`)
-* Use 3 character hexadecimal notation where possible (eg #000).
+* Use 3 character hexadecimal notation where possible (eg `#000`).
-* Use upper-case characters in hexadecimal notation (eg #3FA522).
+* Use upper-case characters in hexadecimal notation (eg `#3FA522`).
-* Avoid qualifying class names with type selectors (eg, don't do this: div.myclass).
+* Avoid qualifying class names with type selectors (eg, don't do this: `div.myclass`).
+* Keep your selectors short!
+Try to keep your selectors one level deep.
+If you don't couple components, this should be easy to achieve.
+For example, this is bad because you've coupled the main-nav to the header, and you've nested your selector:

+        .header {
+            /* ... */
+        }
+        .header .main-nav {
+            /* ... */
+        }

+  This is good:

+        .header {
+            /* ... */
+        }
+        .main-nav {
+            /* ... */
+        }

-* Use double-quotes, (eg: font-family: "Helvetica Neue").
+* Use double-quotes, (eg: `font-family: "Helvetica Neue"`).
 * Never change the foundation component files.
+* Use percentages instead of pixels or em units when adjusting the dimensions of layout containers.
+This allows the layout to be responsive and adapt to different screen sizes.
 * If using Sublime Text text editor, you can use the 'SassBeautify' plugin to format your Sass.